 The goal is not to introduce Climate Education as a stand-alone topic, but to integrate it with the core curriculum of Science, Mathematics, and Social Sciences.

-- International Working Group Meeting April, 2018
+- International Working Group Meeting in Paris, April 2018

 Climate change is considered to be the most critical factor affecting sustainable and equitable development, increasing conflicts and causing massive extinctions of species.
 Thus, impact of climate change is inseparable from our day to day life.
 The TROP ICSU project aims to provide teaching aids for educators and science communication modules to improve understanding of the science of climate change among students and the general public and help them develop necessary skills to mitigate its impact.